Arlanthir/notes/games/Netrunner.md

 - Install a **Program**, **Resource** or **Hardware**:
   - Pay the top left cost in credits.
   - Place the card in the appropriate section (Resources on the bottom, then Harware and Programs on top)
   - If it's a program, check if you have available memory or if you have to trash existing program(s).
+  - You can only have one installed copy of any card with a ⧫ before the name.
+  - You can only have one installed Console.
 - Run any server
   - The Corp can **Rez** any **ICE** you approach.
   - After you pass any ICE you can **Jack Out** before approaching the next.